Return to the BUILD

 Wrap the final Adhesive Sticker around these wires (above the connectors).

-I used additional pieces of electrical tape here.
+I used additional pieces of black electrical tape here.
 The less wiring going all over the place, the better:

 At the right rear of the chassis, carefully bend these wires up (6, 10, and 11).
 They will eventually fit through this hole in the body assembly: